opensensorhub/osh-docs/src/web/sensorweb-api/intro.md

 The Websocket incoming channel can also be used to push observations and commands into the system.

-Observation data can be ingested by opening a channel on a `datastream/observations` sub-collection.
-The payload format must be indicated by the `resultFormat` query parameter.
+Observation data can be ingested by opening a channel on a `datastream/{id}/observations` sub-collection.
+The payload format must be indicated by the `format` query parameter or the `Content-Type` HTTP header.

 Likewise, commands can be submitted by opening a channel on a `controls/tasks` sub-collection.